 9 of the 56 were women.

-Piotr is at the time of writing this, starting pre-production of his second film, 18 years after he made his first film.
+Piotr is at the time of writing this his second film is about to debut at the AFM, 18 years after he made his first film.

 Several of these were, are even really talented and I would have thought would have had great careers before them.
-However almost all of them had one thing in common.
-Most of their films came anywhere near to recouping their budgets.
+However, almost all of them had one thing in common; most of their films came nowhere near to recouping their budgets.
 One of the directors, a woman, did make a feature length film which went into a profit, against all odds.
 She was offered other work but wanted a different life.

-As they had decent budgets they could having easily avoided some of the errors.
+As they had decent budgets they could have easily avoided some of the errors.